maxisoft/rasdial/README.md

 #Rasdial

 Library to manipulate windows VPN connections with [Python programming language](https://www.python.org/).
-Behind the hood, this library use the use [rasdial](http://technet.microsoft.com/en-us/library/ff859533%28WS.10%29.aspx) command to perform desired actions.
+Behind the hood, this library use the [rasdial](http://technet.microsoft.com/en-us/library/ff859533%28WS.10%29.aspx) command to perform desired actions.

 This library allow to programmatically :